hpphpro/litestar_api_example/README.md

 ```
 pip install -r requirements.txt
 ```
-Create db and tables.
-By default db is postgres
+`Create db and tables.
+By default db is postgres.`

+__Project already include initial midgration.
+If you want to create your own or add a new one:__
 ```
 alembic revision --autogenerate -m 'initial' && alembic upgrade head
 ```
-Start app:
+`Start app:`

 for Windows:
 ```